code-lucidal58/graph-theory/basics/introduction.md

 Space efficient.
 Iterating over edges is efficient.
 Very simple structure.
 #### Cons
 Less space efficient for dense graphs.
 Edge weight lookup is O(E).

+## Common Graph Problems
+There are a number of questions to be asked before the problem is actually tackled.
+Is it undirected or directed, weighted or not?
+Depending on the usecase, the graph will be mostly sparse ot dense?
+What form of representation is best suited?

+### Shortest Path Algorithms
+Given a weighted graph, find the shortest path to Node A from Node B. There are a number of algorithms available for the same.
+Depending on the connectivity, negative cycles, strongly connected graphs, an algorithm is chosen.
+**Algorithms**: BFS (unweighted graph), Dijkstra's, Bellman-Ford (for graphs with -ve cycle), Floyd-Warshall (for graphs with -ve cycle), A*, DFS, Tarjan's, Kosaraju's.

+### Travelling Salesman Problem
+This is an NP-hard problem, meaning computationally expensive.
+A salesman has to travel through all the nodes of the graph at minimum cost.
+**Algorithms**: Held-Karp, branch and bound, approximation algos.

+### Identify Bridges
+Bridges/Cut edges is an edge whose removal increases the number of connected components.
+For example the connection between Person A and person B is a brigde in a graph with all friends of A and all friends of B. They hint weak points, bottlenecks, or vulnerabilities.
+The nodes in the bridges are called **articulation points/cut vertex**.

+### Minimum Spanning Tree
+It is a tree with all vertices connected without any cycles.
+Total weight of the resultant tree should be minimum.
+**Algorithms**: Kruskal's, Prim's, Boruvka's.

+### Network flow: max flow
+Given source, sink and infinite input, what is the capacity of the network?
+For example, number of cars that can fit on a route to town A from town B.
+**Algorithms**: Ford-Fulkerson, Edmonds-Karp and Dinic's.

+## Depth First Search
+Fundamental search for traversal through nodes and edges.
+Time complexity O(V+E), directly proportional to size of graph.
+Often used as the building block for other algorithms.
+The augmented version can be used to find connected components, bridges, etc.
+It plunges into depth first, does not care which node it selects next, and goes on till it cannot move ahead.
+From here, it backtracks and continues.
+The traversal should not go in cycles.
+Hence, backtracks starts even when a visited node is reached.
+Adjacency List is used for in DFS.
+Code for DFS can be found [here](dfs.py).

+Connected components are a set of nodes forming disjoint graphs.
+DFS can be used to count the number of components in a representation.
+This is done by giving same id to each node in a component.
+Start DFS at each node, unless it is marked as visited.
+Code for component counts is [here](count_components_dfs.py).